Cops & Robbersons

-Cops & Robbersons is a 1994 American crime comedy film directed by Michael Ritchie, and starring Chevy Chase, Jack Palance, Dianne Wiest, and Robert Davi.
+Cops & Robbersons is a 1994 American crime comedy film directed by Michael Ritchie, starring Chevy Chase, Jack Palance, Dianne Wiest, Robert Davi and Jason James Richter.

 Plot

-When the police discover that a mob hitman has moved in next door to the Robbersons, they want to find out what he is up to.
+When the police discover that mob hitman Horace Osborn has moved in next door to the Robbersons, they want to find out what he is up to.
 So they set up a stakeout in the Robbersons' home.
 Hard-nosed, tough-as-nails Jake Stone and his young partner Tony Moore are assigned to the stakeout, but now it is a question of whether Jake can last long enough to capture the bad guys.
 The Robbersons want to help, and by doing so they drive Jake crazy.